 A key drawback of most wearable and implantable devices still remains their batteries, whose limited capacities restrict their long-term use.
 The last thing you want to do when, say, a pacemaker runs out of power is to open up a patient just for a battery replacement.
 The solution to this problem may rest inside the human body — rich as it is in energy, in its chemical, thermal and mechanical forms.
 This has led scientists to investigate a plethora of ways for devices to harvest energy from the bodies that host them, detailed by Dagdeviren and her colleagues in the 2017 Annual Review of Biomedical Engineering.

 The bellows-like motions that a person makes while breathing, for example, can generate 0.83 watts of power; the heat from a person’s body, up to 4.8 watts; and the motions of a person’s arms, up to 60 watts.
-That’s not nothing when you consider that a pacemaker needs just 50 millionths of a watt to last for seven years, a hearing aid needs a thousandth of a watt for five days, a smartphone requires one watt for five hours.
+That’s not nothing when you consider that a pacemaker needs just 50 millionths of a watt of power, a hearing aid needs a thousandth of a watt, a smartphone requires merely one watt.

 Now Dagdeviren and others are designing machines that use the human body itself as their source of energy.
 Increasingly, researchers are testing such wearable or implantable devices in animal models and people.